Intelligent Dynamic Payment Routing

 The technical availability of your payment service provider is mission-critical, particularly when batch processing transactions (e.g. for recurring services).
 The payment fallback routing occurs when a transaction cannot be completed in the case of a failed request (including false positives or payment provider outage/unavailability).

 Fallback routing automatically retries transactions in case of errors such as failures, false positive declines, and system errors.
 It sends the transaction to a secondary payment service provider if the primary one is unavailable.
 This ensures that transactions are processed, bottlenecks are reduced and your bottom line is protected.

 With false positives, instead of aborting the payment process, fallback rules can be set up to ensure business continuity by using a transaction retry.
 False positives occur when a user attempts to perform a legitimate transaction that is incorrectly classified as fraudulent.

 With the IXOPAY routing engine, users benefit from smooth 3DSv2 implementation and full strong customer authentication support, enabling the uninterrupted processing of payments.
-IXOPAY’s flexibility and connectivity ensures that the best fees and conversion rates are met.
-To get the full benefits of payment routing and to provide a seamless user, payment data should be stored in IXOPAY’s independent PCI vault, allowing for a seamless customer experience.
+IXOPAY’s flexibility and connectivity ensures that the best fees and conversion rates are used.
+To get the full benefits of payment routing and to provide a seamless user experience, payment data should be stored in IXOPAY’s independent PCI vault.
 To protect your payment set up and grow your business, get in touch with our sales team for a platform demo today.